InbalBolshinsky/bubbles/README.md

 ## FunkyBubbles
 ## Objective:

-The Bubbles game project is an arcade game.
-The goal of the Bubbles project is to apply Object-Oriented Programming (OOP) principles to create an interactive and engaging arcade game.
+The FunkyBubbles game project is an arcade game.
+The goal of the FunkyBubbles project is to apply Object-Oriented Programming (OOP) principles to create an interactive and engaging arcade game.
 By implementing key OOP concepts such as encapsulation, inheritance, and polymorphism, the project aims to provide a functional and enjoyable user experience, while demonstrating the ability to design, develop, and manage game components efficiently using C#.

 ## Skills Learned: